awsdocs/amazon-sqs-developer-guide/doc_source/sqs-getting-started.md

 After you send a message into a queue, you can consume it \(retrieve it from the queue\)\.
 When you request a message from a queue, you can't specify which message to get\.
 Instead, you specify the maximum number of messages \(up to 10\) that you want to get\.

-The following example demonstrates receiving and deleting a message\.
+The following example shows how to receive and delete a message\.

 1. From the queue list, select the queue that you have created\.